Computing Maximum Independent Set on Outerstring Graphs and Their Relatives: Introduction

 \section{Introduction}

-Let $G=(V,E)$ be an undirected graph with $|V(G)|=n$; graph $G$ is \emph{weighted} if each edge in $E(G)$ is associated with a non-negative value, called its \emph{weight}.
-A set $S\subseteq V(G)$ is an \emph{independent set} if no two vertices in $S$ are adjacent.
+Let $G=(V,E)$ be an undirected graph with $|V |=n$.
+The graph $G$ is \emph{weighted} if each vertex in $V$ is associated with a non-negative value, called its \emph{weight}.
+A set $S\subseteq V$ is an \emph{independent set} if no two vertices in $S$ are adjacent.
 The objective of the \emph{Maximum Independent Set} ($\mis$) problem is to compute a maximum-cardinality independent set of $G$.
-The $\mis$ problem is $\np$-complete and it is known that no approximation algorithm with approximation factor within $|V(G)|^{1-\epsilon}$ is possible for any $\epsilon>0$~\cite{DBLP:conf/focs/Hastad96}.
-The inapproximability of the $\mis$ problem has motivated a rich body of research to study the $\mis$ problem on the intersection graph of geometric objects.
+The \emph{weighted $\mis$} problem seeks for an independent set $S$ that maximizes the sum of the weights of the vertices in $S$.
+The $\mis$ problem is $\np$-hard and it is known that no approximation algorithm with approximation factor within $|V |^{1-\epsilon}$ is possible for any $\epsilon>0$, unless $\mathsf{P}=\np$~\cite{DBLP:conf/focs/Hastad96}.
+The inapproximability of the $\mis$ problem has motivated a rich body of research to study the $\mis$ problem on the intersection graphs of geometric objects.

 Let $O$ be a set of $n$ geometric objects in the plane.
-Then, the \emph{intersection graph} of $O$ has the objects in $O$ as its vertices and two vertices $o_i,o_j\in O$ are adjacent in the graph if and only if $o_i\cap o_j\ne \emptyset$.
+Then the \emph{intersection graph} of $O$ has the objects in $O$ as its vertices and two vertices $o_i,o_j\in O$ are adjacent in the graph if and only if $o_i\cap o_j\ne \emptyset$.
 If $O$ is a set of curves in the plane (resp., a set of chords of a circle), then the intersection graph of $O$ is called a \emph{string graph} (resp., \emph{circle graph}); see Figure~\ref{fig:graphClasses}(b--c) for an example.